 So, show some love to those picky eaters of yours, show respect to those who eat differently from you, take time to sit together, and enjoy this Greek Cobb Salad as a family meal.
 And if you're looking for similar ideas for a family dinner, try this Skinny Chopped Chicken Taco Salad too!

-- 1/2 - 1 tsp freshly ground black pepper
+- ½ - 1 teaspoon freshly ground black pepper

-- 2 large organic free-range chicken breasts, cut in 1 inch pieces
+- 2 large chicken breasts cut in 1 inch pieces

 - Whisk together the ingredients for the vinaigrette.
 You will use part of this to marinate the chicken and the remaining as a salad dressing.
 Set aside to allow the flavours to blend.